 - Two reference points (RPs) relative to the physical feature present at the scene. - Scaled documentation of all crash induced physical evidence. - Scaled documentation of all roadside objects contacted - Scaled representations of the vehicle(s) at pre-impact, impact, and final rest based upon either physical evidence, and/or reconstructed crash dynamics.

 Scene drawing software FARO/Blitz should be used to diagram the scene.

 The following files should be uploaded:

-- .pdf
+- .pdf of diagram and field sketch

 - .blz

 - .nik

 - .csv